vert-x3/vertx-web-site/src/site/blog/posts/vertx3-secure-webapps.md

 ## Don't run as root

 It is a common practise that your devops team member will constantly say, one shall run a service with the least amount of privileges necessary and no more.
-Although this might sound like folklore to less experienced developers that hit issue when trying to run on privileged ports 80, 443, running as root solves this quickly but open a door to bigger problems.
+Although this might sound like folklore to less experienced developers that hit an issue when trying to run on privileged ports 80, 443, running as root solves it quickly but open a door to bigger problems.
 Lets look at this code:

 ```java